 Walking across one of the many bridges that spans the Boise river, we spotted something bright red in the distance.
 Drawing closer, we saw that it was a nylon camp chair—empty.
 We looked in every direction for someone who might be the owner, but there wasn’t a soul in sight.

-During one of the classes I’m teaching at UW-Madison’s Writers’ Institute in April, 2016, I’ll share that life is about showing up.
+During one of the classes I’m teaching at UW-Madison’s Writers’ Institute, I’ll share that life is about showing up.
 So is writing.
 Failure to show up—be present—yields puny results.
 For a writer, that equals a blank page.

 There are many different ways of showing up.
 We can arrive with a chip on our shoulder and a cup-half-empty attitude, or…